Chinedu-Anyasor/About_Chinedu_Anyasor/README.md

 ⚡ Fun fact: I love to **envision**(about so many things-the maturity:deciduous_tree: from the beginning:seedling:, travelling to countries:earth_americas: I have never been)😂

-Aside hunting of bugs:lady_beetle:, I enjoy Graphic Design(on my Hashnode blog and other engineering blogs), watching football:soccer:, playing chess, and 📖learning new things.
+Aside hunting of bugs:lady_beetle:, I enjoy Graphic Design(beautiful and eye-catching designs), watching football:soccer:, playing chess, and 📖learning new things.